Air transports of heads of state and government: Portugal

 The Portuguese Air Force operates three Dassault Falcon 50s for use by the President of the Republic and the Prime Minister, as well as cabinet members and other dignitaries when appropriate.
-They are operated by the 504 Squadron "Lynxes", based at the Lisbon Military Airfield (AT1).
+They are operated by the 504 Squadron "Linces", permanently deployed at the AT1 (the military terminal of the Lisbon Airport).
+In 2023, a Dassault Falcon 900, arrested in a drug trafficking legal case, was added to the 504 Squadron's fleet.

-Additionally, for similar use, the Portuguese Air Force maintained three Dassault Falcon 20s, bought from FedEx as cargo aircraft and converted to VIP configuration maintaining the outsized cargo door.
-These aircraft are no longer operational, the last one being used as an Aeronautical Navigation Calibration aircraft.
+For similar use, the Portuguese Air Force used to maintain three Dassault Falcon 20s, bought from FedEx as cargo aircraft and converted to VIP configuration, but maintaining the outsize cargo door.
+These aircraft are no longer operational, the last one being used as an aeronautical navigation calibration aircraft.
+These aircraft also flew under Portuguese Air Force callsigns.

-The three Dassault Falcon 50 are also often used for long range emergency human organ transports and medical evacuation, mainly from and to the Portuguese islands of Azores and Madeira.
+Besides being used as VIP transportation, the Falcon 50s are also used for long range emergency human organ transports and aeromedical evacuation, mainly connecting the Portuguese mainland with the islands of Azores and Madeira.

-Dassault Falcon 50s are not designed to fly long-haul, so for long-haul flights, the government would travel on a charter flight.

-Qatar

-The government-owned carrier Qatar Amiri Flight is used to transport royal and other VIP government personnel.
+In long haul travels, the Portuguese heads of state often fly in modern Airbus A330-900 and other long range planes from TAP Air Portugal.

 Romania

-Romania operated one Boeing 707 for the Romanian President, a BAC 1-11 mostly for the prime minister, and a SA-365 Dauphin for internal transport.
+Romania operated one Boeing 707 for the President, a BAC 1-11 mostly for the prime minister, and a SA-365 Dauphin for internal transport.
 The operator of these flights was the Ministry of National Defense, the owner of Romavia.

-When Romavia was shutdown in October 2010, the presidential administration chartered an Airbus A310-300 from TAROM.
+When Romavia was shut down in October 2010, the presidential administration began chartering an Airbus A310-300 from TAROM, most notably one registered YR-LCB, which flew under a special TAROM callsign.

-As of 2016, Romania no longer has an official aircraft, but a project to acquire one or more has been approved.
+As of 2016 with the retirement of the Airbus A310 from TAROM's fleet, Romania no longer has an official aircraft, but a project to acquire one or more has been approved.

 Russia

-Russia State Transport Company operates two Ilyushin Il-96-300PU for use of the President of Russia.
+The Russia State Transport Company operates two Ilyushin Il-96-300PU for use of the President of Russia.

-At least one of the aircraft was refitted as a VIP transport in 2001 by a British company for a price of GBP 10 million.
-The aircraft is reported to have an escape capsule, much like the one featured in the film Air Force One.
+At least one of the aircraft was refitted as a VIP transport in 2001 by a British company for a price of GBP 10 million..

 The Russian government fleet consists of the following aircraft (April 2016):

-Rwanda

-The government of Rwanda leases a Qatar Executive Gulfstream G650ER for travel.

-Saint Kitts and Nevis

-The government uses turbo-prop or commercial aircraft.

-Saint Lucia

-The government uses turbo-prop or commercial aircraft.

-Saint Vincent and the Grenadines

-The government uses turbo-prop and commercial aircraft.